All medical respite referrals should be sent here: email@example.com

 - Guest must comply with daily personal hygiene and cleanliness of respite area

-- Guests are subject to policies and procedure of the day and night shelter programs
+- Guests are subject to policies and procedures of the day and night shelter programs

 A full list of Admission/Referral Criteria can be found HERE.

 Exclusion Criteria: Patients must not have behavioral issues, due to substance use or psychiatric diagnosis/disorder that require attention/staffing beyond respite’s current capacity.
-See a full list above for more information.
+See the full list above for more information.